 “Denver” being the capital of his favorite state, Colorado, which has a strong association with the mountains and the outdoors, something he enjoyed singing about.

-The following year he moved to New York and replaced Chad Mitchell in the Chad Mitchell trio.
+The following year he moved to New York and replaced Chad Mitchell in the Chad Mitchell Trio.
 Denver beat 250 other candidates who had also auditioned for the role.
 After various changes, the trio was recognized as “Denver, Boise, and Johnson.”

 It was around this time after a concert in Minnesota when John Denver met Anne Martell.
 The couple married a few years later.
 She became the subject of his famous hit song, “Annie’s Song,” which he apparently composed in 10 minutes as he sat on a Colorado ski lift.

 By 1969, Denver had left the Chad Mitchell trio to pursue a solo career.
 In October of 1969, he released his first album under RCA Records, Rhymes & Reasons.
 The album featured his personally written “Leaving on a Jet Plane.”

 In 1971, he released his fourth studio album, Poems, Prayers, and Promises.
 John Denver’s song, “Take Me Home, Country Roads,” became his first million-selling single.
 The track marked the beginning of a streak of hits that lasted throughout the decade.

 The following year, John Denver achieved his first top 10 album with Rocky Mountain High.
 In 1973, the title track snuck its way into the top 10 singles.
 Between 1974 and 1975, John Denver was prolific, dominating the charts with four No. 1 songs and three No. 1 albums.